albertz/commandergenius/readme.txt

 	ln -s myapp project/jni/application/src
 (the second one should be relative link without slashes)

-Also your main() function name should be redefined to SDL_main(), if you'll include SDL.h it will do it automatically.
+Also your main() function name should be redefined to SDL_main(), include SDL.h so it will be done automatically.

-Then launch script ChangeAppSettings.sh - it will ask few questions and copy some Java files - there's no way around it, because Java does not support preprocessor.
+Then launch script ChangeAppSettings.sh - it will ask few questions and modify several file in the project - there's no way around such external configure script, because Java does not support preprocessor, and the Java code is a part of SDL lib, the application generally should not care about it.
-You may take AndroidAppSettings.cfg file from some other application to get some sane defaults, you may launch ChangeAppSettings.sh with -a or -v parameter to skip questions altogether or to ask only version code.
+You may take AndroidAppSettings.cfg file from some other application to get sane defaults, you may launch ChangeAppSettings.sh with -a or -v parameter to skip questions altogether or to ask only version code.
 The C++ files shall have .cpp extension to be compiled, rename them if necessary.
-Also you can replace icon image at project/res/drawable/icon.png and create a file logo.png inside the directory project/jni/application/src/AndroidData to be used as a splash screen image.
+Also you have to create an icon image file at project/res/drawable/icon.png, and you may create a file project/jni/application/src/AndroidData/logo.png to be used as a splash screen image.
-Then you can launch build.sh.
+Then you may launch build.sh.

-Application data may be bundled with app itself, or downloaded from net on first run.
-Create .ZIP file with your application data, and put it on HTTP server, or to "project/jni/application/src/AndroidData" dir - ChangeAppSettings.sh will ask you for the URL, if URL won't contain "http://" it will try to unzip file from AndroidData dir.
-Note that there is limit on maximum .APK file size on Market, like 50 Mb or so, so big files should be downloaded by HTTP.
-Also many older devices cannot extract files bigger than 1 Mb from .apk container, so it's strongly advised to split all your data to several small zipfiles if you're putting it inside .apk.
-Also you may specify additional downloads through ChangeAppSettings.sh, such as hi-res texture pack etc.
+Application data may be bundled with app itself, or downloaded from the internet on the first run - if you want to put app data inside .apk file - create a .zip archive and put it into the directory project/jni/application/src/AndroidData (create it if it doesn't exist), then run ChangeAppSettings.sh and specify the file name there.
+If the data files are more than 10 Mb it's a good idea to put them on public HTTP server - you may specify URL in ChangeAppSettings.sh, also you may specify several files.
 If you'll release new version of data files you should change download URL or data file name and update your app as well - the app will re-download the data if URL does not match the saved URL from previous download.

-All devices have different screen resolutions, you may toggle automatic screen resizing in ChangeAppSettings.sh and draw to virtual 640x480 screen - it will be HW accelerated and will not impact performance much.
+All devices have different screen resolutions, you may toggle automatic screen resizing in ChangeAppSettings.sh and draw to virtual 640x480 screen - it will be HW accelerated and will not impact performance.
 SDL_ListModes()[0] will always return native screen resolution.
-Also make sure that your HW textures are not wider than 1024 pixels, or it will fail to allocate such texture on HTC G1, and many other low-end devices.
+Also make sure that your HW textures are not wider than 1024 pixels, or it will fail to allocate such texture on HTC G1, and other low-end devices.
 Software surfaces may be of any size of course.

 If you want HW acceleration there are some limitations:
 You cannot blit SW surface to screen, it should be only HW surface.